Skip to main content

 • Test scores achieved by SLU's aviation students on the FAA knowledge and practical tests required for certification or ratings on average exceed the national average test scores.

-• The Department of Aviation Science has been granted a Letter of Authorization from the FAA making graduates eligible for a maximum reduction of 500 hours towards the 1,500-hour requirement for the Airline Transport Pilot Certificate.
+• The Department of Aviation Science has been granted a Letter of Authorization from the FAA, making graduates eligible for a maximum reduction of 500 hours toward the 1,500-hour requirement for the Airline Transport Pilot Certificate.

 Curriculum Overview